JUST-PIX3L/DjangoCollegeApp/README.md

 # DjangoCollegeApp

-## Chapter 1 - Django Setup and Basic WebApp
+## Chapter 4 - Django Admin Features
-For this first chapter we are going to setup and create our basic Application for this tutorial series.
+For this first chapter we are going to setup the Django built in Admin features

 We will cover the following topics as part of this lesson
+* Creating Super User
-* Creating Django Project
+* Accessing Django Admin
+* Updating Admin Views
+* Adding Database Data through Admin UI